shreyanshchordia/covid19-data-analysis-india/README.md

 ## **Data**

 Downloaded from Kaggle.
-You can download the datasets from the folder `data`.
+You can download the datasets from the folder [COVID-19 INDIA](https://github.com/shreyanshchordia/covid19-data-analysis-india/tree/master/COVID-19%20INDIA).

 ## **Datasets**